What’s The Best Way to Get Omegas? Fish Oil? Nooooo!

 It’s such a lucrative business that some of the waterways in the world are being severely depleted.

-We’re seeing a shift in the manufacturing marketplace to krill oil, where there is high supply and perhaps fewer issues with sourcing and rancidity.
+We’re seeing a shift in the manufacturing marketplace to krill oil, where there is a high supply and perhaps fewer issues with sourcing and rancidity.

 However, that doesn’t address the problem with krill and other fish-oil sources being from waterways polluted with mercury and other toxins.